hyperspy/hyperspy/doc/dev_guide/coding_style.rst

     def this_property(y):
         return y

-This will update the docstring, and print a visible deprecation warning telling the user to user the alternative function or argument.
+This will update the docstring, and print a visible deprecation warning telling the user to use the alternative function or argument.

-These deprecation wrappers inspired by those in ``kikuchipy``
+These deprecation wrappers are inspired by those in ``kikuchipy``